Cleaning Terracotta Tiles – when done properly, it helps preserve a natural material for decades.

-Handcrafted terracotta tiles occupy a special place in the world of floor and wall finishes due to their natural appearance, warm color tones, and unique texture.
-Each tile bears the trace of the hand that shaped it and the imprint of the earth from which it was created.
-This gives interior spaces an atmosphere that is both elegant and closely connected to nature.
-Like all natural materials, terracotta tiles require careful and well-considered care in order to maintain their properties and functionality over many years.
+Handcrafted terracotta tiles occupy a unique place in the world of floor and wall coverings thanks to their natural appearance, warm tones, and distinctive texture.
+Each tile bears the mark of the hand that shaped it and the character of the earth from which it was created.
+This gives a space an atmosphere that is both elegant and deeply connected to nature.
+Like all natural materials, terracotta tiles require careful and thoughtful maintenance to preserve their qualities, appearance, and functionality for many years to come.

 Unlike glazed ceramic tiles from industrial production, terracotta is a porous natural material that can absorb liquids, oils, and dirt.
 This characteristic is part of its charm, but it also presents a challenge, as improper care can lead to permanent changes in appearance.
 In this guide, we show you everything you need to know about caring for and cleaning terracotta – from daily routines and periodic protective measures to the correct handling of stains.
 Each recommendation is explained in detail and supported by background knowledge, because when it comes to natural materials, there are no shortcuts, only a logical system that works.

-The surface of handcrafted terracotta tiles behaves like delicate skin – it responds to touch, absorbs what rests upon it, and changes under the influence of light, moisture, and time.
-For this reason, daily care is not merely a matter of cleanliness, but also of long-term protection.
-Every day in which sand, dust, or spilled liquids are removed in time is a day in which you prevent penetration into the deeper layers of the material.
+The surface of handcrafted terracotta tiles is much like fine skin.
+Anyone looking to clean terracotta tiles should understand that the material responds to contact, absorbs what rests on it, and changes over time under the influence of light, moisture, and daily use.
+For this reason, regular maintenance is not merely a matter of cleanliness, but of long-term protection.
+Every day that sand, dust, and spills are removed promptly is a day in which penetration into the deeper layers of the material is prevented.

 In high-traffic areas such as hallways or kitchens, extremely fine dirt particles enter the pores of the tiles.
 Without regular removal, these particles act like ultra-fine sandpaper, dulling and damaging the surface.
 Using a soft broom, a vacuum cleaner with a hard-floor attachment, or a lightly damp cloth reliably prevents this effect.
 The goal is not intensive scrubbing, but rather a gentle “wiping dust from a painting,” allowing the surface to remain breathable and functional.